frntc/Sidekick64/README.md

 ## Sidekick264 for C16 and +4

 Sidekick264 requires a passive adapter (Gerber files and schematics are in the repo) to be put between the C16/+4 expansion port and the Sidekick64.
 The Sidekick264 provides the very same menu and browser as the C64 version, and supports PRG loading and C1low/C1high cartridges.
-As a bonus it can be used as Dual-SID-card (addresses $FD40 and $FE80), as FM-card (I chose address $FDE2), and -- completely without any use case :-) -- a Geo/NeoRAM-compatible memory expansion (registers at $FDE8-$FDEA, memory window at $FE00-$FE7F).
+As a bonus it can be used as Dual-SID-card (addresses $FD40 and $FE80), as FM-card (I chose address $FDE2), can emulate TED-sound and Digiblaster output.
+And -- until recently without any use case :-) -- a Geo/NeoRAM-compatible memory expansion (registers at $FDE8-$FDEA, memory window at $FE00-$FE7F).
+The latest update of Sidekick264 contains Alpharay and Pet's Rescue modified to run directly off the emulated NeoRAM!
 The SD Card contains example programs with source to demonstrate these functionalities.

 Attention: Sidekick264 requires to overclock your RPi (see config.txt).
 Please be aware that this may void warranty.

-Note that on a +4 you will need to press the computer's own reset button after selecting a cartridge or program in the menu.
-This is annoying, it seems that the +4 does not reboot on a reset signal at the expansion port.
-Maybe I'm missing something here.
-In any case, I have a software workaround which I will add to the repository soon.
+Note that on a +4 you will need to press the computer's own reset button instead of the one on the Sidekick PCB.
+This is annoying and because the +4 does not reboot on a reset signal at the expansion port.
+There is a simple hardware fix which would require to bridge pin 2 and 12 of a 7406 to make /RESET = /BRESET (thanks for this hint kinzi!), e.g. using a wire with test hooks.
+Note this is not needed, the Sidekick software will work around if you use the computer's reset button.

 The PCB has one pin "C1Hi" which you need to connect to the Sidekick64 pin "SID CS".
 Note that this is only required if you want to use cartridges which use the C1Lo and C1Hi range.
 Please double check that you set the d=3 jumper on the Sidekick64 PCB (see above).